Tips on Business in Thailand

 Some people who have never started their own business or run a business as General Manager come to Thailand with big dreams, start their first business, and come out spending most of their time and effort trying to get that business off the ground.
 For many of these people, I suggest that they instead buy an existing business.
 There are many expats who have established businesses in Thailand but are leaving for some reason or another, and rather than shut down an existing business and lay off staff, they instead do the normal smart thing and sell the business to an associate or an incoming expat, turnkey with trained longterm staff, assets and all.

 Several times, people have come to me for help in setting up their business, and in the course of things have revealed business methods I would consider underhanded, dishonest, or otherwise ill-intentioned towards others and questionable.
 I don't want to discuss all those methods here because I don't want to give anyone else any tips on bad things to do.
-Some were to blow away established competition, others were to lure consumers into giving money for goods or services they were not really ready to provide yet.

 I am all for winning in the marketplace by providing a better product or service, and I am also for the entity which cares more about the customer.